 Anyone who works a desk job knows that sitting all day can leave you feeling stiff and sore.
 What you may not know is that there can be serious long-term health consequences as well.
 A study done by Mayo Clinic1 found that people who spent their days seated “had a risk of dying similar to the risks of dying posed by obesity and smoking.”
 You read that right—sitting is the new smoking.

 The problem is, getting up and moving during a busy workday is easier said than done.
 Sure, you could schedule breaks and walk around during phone calls, but what about the rest of the time when you need to be at your desk?
 Standing desks are the perfect solution.
-They are customizable from a simple monitor stands to a full-on motorized standing desk with the full range of movement.
+They are customizable from a simple monitor stands, to a dual monitor stand, to a full-on motorized standing desk with the full range of movement.

 Which Standing Desk Should You Get?

 Standing desks vary in size, style, and functionality.
 Choosing the right one means buying the desk that fits your needs and the amount of available space.
 What you want to avoid is purchasing a desk that allows you to only stand—as standing too long comes with its own set of problems.

 The idea with an adjustable desk is to have a range of movement so that your workday doesn’t feel static.
 The goal is comfort, not forced physical labor.